 I recently read a great post by Cary Millsap, an influential member of the Oracle community on Oracle and Agile.
-I have read both of the books Cary mentioned, they are excellent, and the Goal by Eli Goldratt is outstanding, if you haven’t read it, put it at the top of your list.
+I have read both of the books Cary mentioned.
+They are excellent.
+And the Goal by Eli Goldratt is outstanding, if you haven’t read it, put it at the top of your list.
 It is a novel and has nothing to do with software.

 I don’t really understand why Agile is not embraced by the Oracle community.
 There are lots of reasons why it can make a developer’s life better, and it doesn’t matter whether it is coding SQL or Java.
-However from a DBA perspective, I think having changes committed to production DBs every week or two is scary, especially if you are the one carrying the pager and responding to 4 AM outages (and why do they seem to mostly occur at 4 am?).
+However from a DBA perspective, I think having changes committed to production DBs every week or two is scary, especially if you are the one responding to 4 AM outages (and why do they seem to mostly occur at 4 am?).

 For Agile to be successful we need to deploy early and often.
 For production stability and performance we need to quantitatively know deployments are going to work just as well or better than the last deployment.
 There need to be safeguards put in place to address the risks, and systems that reduce or eliminate the transaction costs of doing deployments.
 As mentioned in Cary’s post, automated testing plays a huge role here.